Solar Project Development Pathway & Resources

-It is critically important to understand your solar site opportunities, which starts with collecting site information and utility data.
+It is critically important to understand your solar site opportunities, which starts with collecting relevant policy, market, and site information as well as utility data.
 This information becomes critical when seeking project proposals from developers and is the basis for conducting site assessments to identify the most suitable sites.

 |Video: Module 2a – Screening and Identifying PV Projects||This training discusses the different drivers of PV project potential, the steps of the PV screening process, and how you can assess your site using energy modeling tools, such as REopt Lite, that incorporate these drivers.|

 |Video: Module 2b – ReOpt Lite Demo||This training provides a demonstration of NREL’s publicly available web tool - ReOpt Lite - which you can use to evaluate opportunities for PV and storage at your site.|

 |Video: Module 3 – Detailed Site Evaluation, Project Validation, and Permitting||This training discusses issues related to conducting a detailed site evaluation which will identify potential barriers such as solar policy, site plans and usage, technical feasibility, economic factors, land use permitting, and mounting type.|

 |Template: Solar Site Assessment and Utility Data Spreadsheet (XLS)(1 pg, 40 K)||This template is designed to help users collect information about potential solar project sites.|

 |Publication: Interconnection: Plugging RE-Powering Sites into the Electric Grid||This discussion paper provides RE-Powering stakeholders with information for efficiently proceeding through the interconnection process for renewable energy projects connecting to the electric transmission and distribution systems.|